 - Likelihood of serious harm: a substantial risk that physical harm will be inflicted by a student:

-- Upon his or her own person, as evidenced by threats or attempts to commit suicide or inflict physical harm on oneself;
+- Upon their own person, as evidenced by threats or attempts to commit suicide or inflict physical harm on oneself;

 - Upon another, as evidenced by behavior that has caused such harm or that places another person or persons in reasonable fear of sustaining such harm;